Cheyne Capital Management: History

-Cheyne Capital was founded in 1999 by Jonathan Lourie and Stuart Fiertz who are currently the CEO and President of Cheyne Capital Management (UK) LLP respectively.
+Cheyne Capital was founded in 2000 by Jonathan Lourie and Stuart Fiertz who are currently the CEO and President of Cheyne Capital Management (UK) LLP respectively.
 At its launch it was authorised and regulated by the U.K. Financial Services Authority (FSA).
+Today Cheyne Capital Management (UK) LLP is authorised and regulated by the Financial Conduct Authority (FCA) and is an Alternative Investment Fund Manager (AIFM).
+The firm is also registered in the United States with the Securities Exchange Commission (SEC) as an Investment Adviser.
+Cheyne was one of the initial signatories to the Standards Board for Alternative Investments and is a signatory to the United Nations-supported Principles for Responsible Investment (PRI).